jedy/hwdns/README.md

   dns hwdns {
     access_key_id {env.HUAWEICLOUD_ACCESS_KEY_ID}
     secret_access_key {env.HUAWEICLOUD_SECRET_ACCESS_KEY}
+    region PREFERRED_REGION_ID
   }
 }
 ```

 You can replace `{env.HUAWEICLOUD_ACCESS_KEY_ID}`,`{env.HUAWEICLOUD_SECRET_ACCESS_KEY}` with the actual auth token in the `""` if you prefer to put it directly in your config instead of an environment variable.

+You can omit the "region" if you don't have any specific requirements.